oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 -------------------------------------------------------

-For simple system architectures, such as when the JavaScript application is served from a domain that can share cookies with the domain of the API (resource server), it is likely a better decision to avoid using OAuth entirely, and just use session authentication to communicate directly with the API.
+For simple system architectures, such as when the JavaScript application is served from a domain that can share cookies with the domain of the API (resource server), it may be a better decision to avoid using OAuth entirely, and instead use session authentication to communicate directly with the API.

 OAuth and OpenID Connect provide very little benefit in this deployment scenario,